Welcome to the Department of Agricultural and Biological Engineering, ABE@Illinois.

 The Department of Agricultural and Biological Engineering at the University of Illinois (ABE@Illinois) provides outstanding teaching, research, and outreach for agricultural and biological systems.
 Our students learn engineering and scientific skills to design and/or manage technological solutions to problems in agricultural, food, and other biological systems.
 Our faculty and graduate students conduct mission-oriented research and outreach in strategic areas, including sustainable bioprocessing and industrial biotechnology, robotics and automation for agricultural systems, soil and water resources engineering, bioenvironmental engineering, and agricultural and industrial safety and health.

-The Department of Agricultural and Biological Engineering (ABE) is part of two colleges at the University of Illinois; the College of Agricultural, Consumer and Environmental Sciences, and the College of Engineering.
+The Department of Agricultural and Biological Engineering (ABE) is part of two colleges at the University of Illinois: the College of Agricultural, Consumer and Environmental Sciences (ACES), and The Grainger College of Engineering (GCOE).
 This means our students are able to utilize resources and connect with faculty in both colleges.

 "We will be a preeminent agricultural and biological engineering department, addressing grand challenges related to food, agriculture, and the environment."

 The department offers undergraduate and graduate programs in Technical Systems Management (TSM) and ABE.
 The undergraduate and graduate programs in TSM are administered through the College of ACES.
 The undergraduate and graduate programs in ABE at the University of Illinois have been consistently ranked as among the best in the nation by the U.S. News and World Report.
 The undergraduate program in ABE is administered through both the College of ACES and the GCOE.
 The M.S. and Ph.D. programs in ABE are administered through the GCOE.